Anoname112/Anoname112/README.md

 ### Hi there 👋
-I love programming languages and video games.
+I love programming and video games.
 Other than converting coffee to codes, I also make videos on YouTube: https://www.youtube.com/@Anoname112

 ### Personal projects I'm currently working on:
 <details>